BigBangData/Puns/README.md

 - copy changes into `server/` to see diff
 - revert changes that aren't needed in the server
 - scp changes into server
-- ssh in and restart apache
+- ssh, modify user and permissions and restart apache

 ## Reproducibility